zhenfelix/ChineseChessAi/README.md

 Features:
 - 3 seperate parts, display, game engine(stones) and player;
 - qt based GUI interface, responsible for listening to click event and repaint chess board, and sinal and slot in qt is responsible for communication between frontend and backend (game engine);
+- signals and slot, observer pattern
 - game engine and stone classes, responsible for all kinds of legal board movements (including undo and flip) and board evaluation etc;
+- game engine, virtual Clone member function as a proxy to avoid virtual constructor, in implementing chessboard copy and its chess stone copy
+- negmax with alpha bete pruning
+- how to measure performance?
 - player subclass are implemented with different AI algorithms, the bruteforce minimax can be optimized with alpha-beta pruning (~30x speed-up), increasing search depth from 4 to 5 in ~1s, furthermore, with ordered movements optimization, we can achieve another ~20x speed-up, making 6-level search in ~1s possible.
 - position evaluation function, Quiescence search(heuristic search)
 - with transipositon table, only ~2x improvements, not too significant.
 Add principal variational search, neither significant.